Bhaja Govindam

-"Bhaja Govindam" (भज गोविन्दं), also known as "Moha Mudgara" (lit. 'destroyer of illusion'), is a popular Hindu devotional poem in Sanskrit composed by Adi Shankara.
+"Bhaja Govindam" (भज गोविन्दम्), also known as "Moha Mudgara" (lit. 'destroyer of illusion'), is a popular Hindu devotional poem in Sanskrit composed by Adi Shankara.
 It underscores the view that bhakti (devotion) is also important along with jñāna (knowledge), as emphasised by the bhakti movement.

 Legend

 There is a legend related to the composition of this hymn.
 It is said that Adi Shankaracharya, accompanied by his disciples, was walking along a street in Varanasi one day, when he came across an old aged scholar reciting the rules of Sanskrit grammar of Panini repeatedly on the street.
 Taking pity on him, Adi Shankara went up to the scholar and advised him not to waste his time on grammar at his age, but to turn his mind to God in worship and adoration, which would only save him from this vicious cycle of life and death.
 The hymn "Bhaja Govindam" is said to have been composed on this occasion.